Toma400/Drawfire/readme.md

 ![](banner.png)
 **Drawfire** is simple drawing application made on [Nimfire framework](https://github.com/Toma400/Nimfire) as example to learn code from.
-However, during the process of writing it was also fun enough to become an app on its own.
+However, process of writing it was also fun enough for me to decide to make it an app on its own.
-Don't expect it anything groundbreaking - it is just fun side-project and it won't get anywhere close to legends like Krita or GIMP.
+Don't expect anything groundbreaking - it is just fun side-project and it won't get anywhere close to legends like Krita or GIMP.
 It's still fun to play with.

 ### What features does it have?